 In the depth of North Iceland you will find the incredible nature reserve of Lake Mývatn.
-Surrounding this natural wonderment are stupendously beautiful places like Hverir, Grjótagjá Hot Spring and Cave and the one that we want to talk about, Mývatn Nature Baths.
+Surrounding this natural wonderment are stupendously beautiful places like Hverir, Grjótagjá Hot Spring and Cave and Mývatn Nature Baths.

-The Nature baths are often nicknamed “The Blue Lagoon of the North” as the pools have the same intensely turquoise blue color.
+The nature baths are often nicknamed “The Blue Lagoon of the North” as the pools have the same intensely turquoise blue color.
 The color originates in the minerals and algae found in the water and when light hits the water blue color ricochets back.
-It is actually an illusion of somesorts, the water is white without the reflection!

-The temperature of the water is about 36-40°C or 98,6 to 104 Fahrenheit.
-The minerals composition of the water is truly amazing for your skin both rejuvenation and healing and the beautifully designed complex, the hot pool filled with geothermal water and the lovely steam baths invite you on a geothermal adventure not to be missed.
+The temperature of the water is about 36-40°C or 98,6 to 104 °F. The minerals of the water are truly amazing for your skin.
+The hot pool filled with geothermal water and the lovely steam baths invite you on a geothermal adventure not to be missed.

 Fun Fact: Due to Mývatn Nature baths chemical composition, undesired bacteria and vegetation simply don’t survive in the lagoon making chloride or any other disinfectant unnecessary.